jvirtanen/fields/README.md

 Data read from the source must be in ASCII or UTF-8.
 The record separator may be either a carriage return (CR, Mac OS), a line feed (LF, Unix) or a CRLF (Windows).
-The field delimiter can be set to any character except CR or LF.
+The field delimiter can be set to any ASCII character except CR or LF.

 Field delimiters and record separators can be embedded into quoted fields.
 A quoted field starts and ends with the quote character, and quote characters